MiaTothova/story-vault/README.md

 ## Technologies Used
-* [Gitpod](https://gitpod.io/workspaces)I used this developer to write the code for this game.
+* [Gitpod](https://gitpod.io/workspaces) I used this developer to write the code for this game.
 * [Github](https://github.com/) Was used to host my repository and readme.
 * [Heroku](https://id.heroku.com/login)To host my app and deploy here.
 * [pep8online.com](http://pep8online.com/) To validate my code and check for errors